6 apps and tools to help organize your life

 Once you start feeding data to this app, it will be able to spit out reports on everything from how you spend your day to which apps are wasting most of your time.
 Then, if you’d like to change your daily activity balance, you can set customized goals that Smarter Time will help you reach.

-At the moment, only Android users can download Smarter Time, but the company is currently developing a beta version for iOS.
-For extra features, like more detailed reports and additional data-export options, you can sign up for Plus accounts, which cost $3 to $10 each month.
+At the moment, only Android users can download Smarter Time, but the company has said it is developing a beta version for iOS.
+That said, nothing has changed since we first published this story in October 2019, and the app itself hasn’t been updated since the end of January 2021.
+For extra features, like more detailed reports and additional data-export options, you can spend around $5 a month to sign up for a premium account.

 Todoist is one of the most popular to-do list apps, and with good reason.
 This comprehensive tool works on just about every platform, provides a bright and intuitive interface, and includes advanced features for those who need them.